TTLabs/EvaporateJS/README.md

 * **signerUrl**: a url on your application server which will sign the request according to your chosen AWS signature method (Version 2 or 4).
 For example
     'http://myserver.com/auth_upload'.
 When using AWS Signature Version 4, this URL must respond with the V4 signing key.
 If you don't want to use a signerURL and want to sign the request yourself, then you sign the request using `signResponseHandler`.
+* **customAuthMethod**: a method that returns an implementation of [Promises/A+](http://promises-aplus.github.com/promises-spec/).
+The promise resolves with the AWS object key of the uploaded object.
+The method is passed the signParams, signHeaders, calculated string to sign and the datetime used in the string to sign.

+    For example:

+    ```javascript
+    function (signParams, signHeaders, stringToSign, signatureDateTime) {
+        return new Promise(function (resolve, reject) {
+            resolve('computed signature');
+        }
+    }
+    ```

+    Use a `customAuthMethod` if you want to use AWS Lambda for signature calculation.
+If the Promise rejects, then the file upload will stop.

 * **computeContentMd5**: default=false, whether to compute and send an
     MD5 digest for each part for verification by AWS S3.
 This option defaults to `false` for backward compatibility; however, **new applications of Evaporate should _always_ enable this to assure that uploaded files are exact copies of the source (copy fidelity)**.

 * **signResponseHandler**: default=null, a method that handles the XHR response with the signature.
-It must return the `base64` encoded signature.
-If you set this option, Evaporate will pass the signature response it received from the `signerUrl` or `awsLambda` methods to your `signResponseHandler`.
+It must return the encoded signature.
+If you set this option, Evaporate will pass it the response it received from the `signerUrl`.
+The method must return a [Promise](http://promises-aplus.github.com/promises-spec/) that resolves with the signature or rejects with a reason.
+For example:

+    ```javascript
-    The method signature is `function (response, stringToSign, signatureDateTime) { return 'computed signature'; }`.
+    function (response, stringToSign, signatureDateTime) {

-    `signResponseHandler` can be used to further process the signature returned from the call to `signerUrl`.

-* **awsLambda**: default=null, An AWS Lambda object, refer to [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
-Refer to section "Using AWS Lambda to Sign Requests" below.
-* **awsLambdaFunction**: default=null, The AWS ARN of your lambda function.
-Required when `awsLambda` has been specified.
+        return new Promise(function (resolve, reject) {
+            resolve('computed signature');
+        }
+    }
+    ```

 * **logging**: default=true, whether Evaporate outputs to the console.log  - should be `true` or `false`
 * **maxConcurrentParts**: default=5, how many concurrent file PUTs will be attempted
 * **partSize**: default = 6 * 1024 * 1024 bytes, the size of the parts into which the file is broken